anilak41/anilak41.github.io/_posters/2022-posers.md

 ---
-title: "Teaching experience 1"
+title: "Tomography Poster"
 collection: posters
 type: "neutrino"
 permalink: /posters/2022-posters
-venue: "University 1, Department"
+venue: "IOPB"
-date: 2014-01-01
+date: 2022-01-01
-location: "City, Country"
+location: "Bhubaneswar, India"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.